-Each VM Template can optionally define a cost.
+Each VM Template can optionally define a cost (see the syntax here).
 The cost is defined as cost per cpu per hour, and cost per memory MB per hour.
 The cost units are abstract and their equivalent to monetary or other cost metrics have to be defined in each deployment.